This post may contain affiliate links. Please read my disclosure policy.

 Everything we love about Carrot Cake in cookie form!

-Carrot Cake Cookies have a nice chewy texture from the old-fashioned oats, raisins and shredded carrots.
+Carrot Cake Cookies have a nice soft and chewy texture from the old-fashioned oats, raisins and shredded carrots.
 They’re also well spiced with plenty of cinnamon, nutmeg and cloves.
 Toasted pecans add a nice bite, especially on top of the luscious and rich cream cheese frosting.

 This recipe was originally based on our deliciously successful Spiced Pumpkin Oatmeal Cookies.
 While neither recipe tastes exactly like a classic Oatmeal Raisin Cookie, there’s an unforgettable chewiness and terrific texture you’ll recognize.